luizrosalba/typescript-understainding-ts-course/README.md

 const {firstName: userName, age} = person // override firstname with userName

 ## Classes and interfaces
+- Object-Oriented Programming (OOP)

+- Work with real life entities in code

+- Ex: ProductList -> Product -> ShoppingCart ...

+- Objects and Classes

+Objects : Things your code work with in code ex: Instance of classes .
+Class based is an alternative to using ibject literals.

+Classes : BluePrints for objects.
+Define how objects look like which properties and methods they have.
+Classes make creation of multiple similar objects much easier

+- this
+- private and public
+- shorthand initialization

+ex: constructor (private readonly id :string, public name: string )

+- Inherance
+Gest everything from base class
+- you have to add super to load base class

+- class ITDepartment extends Department {
+  constructor(id: string){
+    super(id, 'IT')
+  }
+}

+- private are accessed only from class and not from classes with extend the class

+- protected is avaliable to extended classes

+- getter and setter  call getter like property not like method

+- static property and methods : Called directly on the class (Department.createEmployee('Luiz')) not on instances of the class ex: Math.pow() don't need new Math() .
+Good for utilities methods
+- static properties also can't be accessed by this, should be accessed by Department.name;

+- Abstract Classes
+Enforce a certain method is available
+- Add abstract on method and on class

 ## Advances types and Ts features